 Deforestation is the greatest threat to the orangutan's survival, and a great percentage of deforestation is set in motion to convert the land to oil palm cultivation.
 The rainforest, the natural habitat of the orangutan, is cleared for the benefit of plantations that can produce cheap vegetable oil for the rest of the world.
-Today, 80% of the world’s collective consumption of palm oil comes from Indonesia.
+Today, 92% of the world’s collective consumption of palm oil comes from two countries: Indonesia and Malaysia.

 The demand for palm oil is increasing, both in Indonesia and globally.
 For instance, Denmark imports more than 150,000 tons of palm oil annually despite an intensified international focus on the environmental consequences of palm oil.
 Palm oil as a vegetable oil is added in food, cleaning materials, and several other products.
 Palm oil is the most common vegetable oil in the world, and Europe has gradually increased the use of palm oil in biodiesel in the last few years.